Trunk of used clothing, hats, accessories, make-up, etc

-Theme: Adopt a particular theme by which the dressing should comply, eg occupations, traditional dress of foreign countries, cocktail party, etc.
+Dress Me Ups Theme: Adopt a particular theme by which the dressing should comply, eg occupations, the traditional dress of foreign countries, cocktail party, etc.

 Body Paint: If deemed appropriate, the willing models wear only their swim-wear (recommend one-piece suits for women,) and let their group paint their bodies.
 Non-toxic, water-based paints are a must, and expect just as much fun, but a whole lot more mess.

 Limited Resources: Restrict the items that can be used to ‘dress up’ a model, eg only newspaper, bath towels, toilet tissue, etc.

 Op Shop Challenge: If possible, provide a small amount of money, say $30, to each small group and permit them to visit a second-hand clothing store (or Op Shop, as I know them) to purchase all of the clothing, accessories, etc, they want.

 Interactive partner exercise to explore different personas.